teisdbr/winlibrs-docs-test/data-elements.md

 {% assign error = site.data.error["20031"] -%}
 3 | {{error.descc7}} | {{error.err_no}} | {{ error.err_message }}

+___

+### Notes:
-`Note: This field provides LIBRS with a count of segments submitted by the agency within the data submission file, including the header and trailer segments.
+* `This field provides LIBRS with a count of segments submitted by the agency within the data submission file, including the header and trailer segments.
 This number is used as part of the data submission validation process.`

 <br>